 His first major photography book, “The Art of Bird Photography,” was released by Amphoto, NY in 1998 and quickly became the classic how-to work on bird photography.
 Virtually all of today’s top-flight bird photographers learned the basics from this work.
 After selling more than 32,000 copies, Amphoto let the book go out of print.
 BIRDS AS ART reprinted 5,000 copies and the soft-cover edition is available today through the BIRDS AS ART On-Line store.
 The all-new digital continuation, “The Art of Bird Photography II (916 pages on CD only), was released in 2008.
 It has sold more than 4,000 copies.
 The Digital Basics PDF has been the PhotoShop cookbook for thousands of photographers who have learned the BIRDS AS ART digital workflow from it in short order.

-In April 1995, Mr. Morris became a Canon contract photographer, part of their “Explorers of Light” program; he continues in that role today.
+In April 1995, Mr. Morris became a Canon contract photographer, part of their “Explorers of Light” program; after 18 years of stalwart service, he now enjoys the title Explorer of Light Emeritus.
 Four of his images are featured in the Canon “EF Lens Work II” book.
 He appeared in a Canon EOS 1N television commercial that aired worldwide, and was featured in six episodes of the “Canon Photo Safari” television program.

 More than 20,000 of Artie’s images have been published in American Birds, Audubon, Birding, Birder’s World, Bird Watcher’s Digest, Duck’s Unlimted, Florida Wildlife and Nature, Living Bird, National Geographic, Natural History, Nature Photographer, Outdoor Photographer, PHOTOgraphic, Ranger Rick, Wildbird, and in counteless other magazines, as well as in hundreds of books and calendars.
 More than 150 photo-illustrated feature articles by and about him have appeared in a wide variety of publications worldwide.